Are you looking for places to retire in Canada? You’re not alone, with many baby boomers approaching retirement age.

 For others, it’s easy living – a relaxed pace and days filled with enjoyable hobbies.
 But many new retirees struggle to decide if they should stay put or move somewhere else.

-Where to go becomes the big question.
+What are some factors you should look at when choosing your ideal retirement destination?
 Cost of living, climate, housing prices, and healthcare all become important factors when considering where to spend your golden years.
 Here are some of the best spots to enjoy the easy life, both within Canada and out.

 Top Spots to Retire Within Canada